Join us for an adventure in flavor!

 Where to Buy Fava Beans

 Grocery Stores: Check the canned beans or international foods section.
-Many mainstream grocery stores stock canned fava beans.
+Many mainstream supermarkets stock canned fava beans.

 Specialty or Ethnic Markets: Middle Eastern, Mediterranean, or even some Asian markets often carry both dried and canned fava beans.

-Online Retailers: Various websites offer dried and canned fava beans.
+Online: Various websites offer dried and canned fava beans.
+We bought ours online.

 two cans of fava beans